energy-analytics-project/energy-dashboard/docs/howto.md

 #### Display Data

 Load a dataframe.
-Note that I'm not using the sql 'limit' here, instead I'm using python to slice the first few rows from the dataframe:
+Note that I'm not using the SQL 'limit' here, instead I'm using python to slice the first few rows from the dataframe:

 ```python3